Peyronie’s Disease Treatment in Tyler, TX

 - Hard spots or lumps in the penis.

 - Bends or curves in the penis.

 Most often, Peyronie’s disease is caused by injury to the penis due to sports athletic activity, aggressive sex, or an accident of some sort.
 However, there have been cases in which the disease is part of a larger autoimmune issue.
 If the disease attacks cells within the penis, it can lead to inflammation and scarring.

 Because the chances of getting Peyronie’s disease increases with age due to changes in the elasticity of the penis, men over the age of 50 are more commonly affected.
 In addition, men with a more active sexual lifestyle that may cause injuries to the penis, or men who have a family history of Peyronie’s disease have a higher chance of developing it over their lifetime.

 Meet Our Urologist

 R. Clay Williams, D.O. is board-certified by the American Board of Urology and has been practicing urology in Tyler, TX since 2005.
-With over 15 years of experience in helping men with a variety of sexual health conditions, Dr. Williams specializes in the treatment and diagnosis of Peyronie’s disease.
-If you’re struggling with painful penile curvature, then Dr. Williams may be able to help.
-Contact our urology office in Tyler, TX today to schedule an appointment by calling (903) 262-3900 or request an appointment through our secure online form.
-We’re located just a short drive from Longview, Jacksonville, Mineola, Sulphur Springs, Marshall, and Kilgore.
+With over 15 years of experience helping men with a variety of urinary issues, Dr. Williams specializes in the treatment and diagnosis of BPH.
+If you’re experiencing symptoms of an enlarged prostate in the Tyler area, then Dr. Williams may be able to help you, too!
+Contact our office today to schedule an appointment by calling (903) 262-3900 or request an appointment through our secure online form.
+Our urology clinic in Tyler is just a short drive from Longview, Jacksonville, Mineola, Sulphur Springs, Marshall, and Kilgore.